-s.2d.
+S.2d.
 Is this an instrument-based measure (i.e., data collected via instruments, surveys, tools, questionnaires, scales, etc.)?
 Attach copy of instrument if available.
 Not an instrument-based measure

-- S.3.1.
+S.3.1.
 For maintenance of endorsement: Are there changes to the specifications since the last updates/submission.
-If yes, update the specifications for S1-2 and S4-22 and explain reasons for the changes in S3.2. - S.3.2.
+If yes, update the specifications for S1-2 and S4-22 and explain reasons for the changes in S3.2.
+No

+S.3.2.
 For maintenance of endorsement, please briefly describe any important changes to the measure specifications since last measure update and explain the reasons.

-There have been no changes made to the measure specifications since the previous endorsement in 2015.
+There are no changes to the measure specifications since the previous endorsement in 2015.